‘Riverdale’ Star Lili Reinhart Cries While Describing ‘Horrifying’ Dog Attack

 Reinhart concluded the story by asking her followers to keep Milo in their thoughts as he recovers.

-The actress had only recently adopted Milo, a small brown and black 1-year-old puppy, from a dog rescue organization called Furever Freed which is based in British Columbia, Canada where Riverdale is filmed.
+The actress had only recently adopted Milo, a small brown and black 1-year-old puppy, from a dog rescue organization called Furever Freed, which is based in British Columbia, Canada where Riverdale is filmed.

 She welcomed him into her family in February and quickly became very attached, often sharing photos of him on her Instagram page and describing just how much comfort and joy he brought to her life.

 According to People, Milo is a miniature schnauzer mix who had been mistreated during the first portion of his life prior to being rescued.
 The puppy did not get the love and attention he deserved by his previous owner and was forced to live outside in the elements.
 Nevertheless, Reinhart has described him as being a loving and playful pet.

-As The Inquisitr previously reported, Reinhart is still reeling after the sudden and tragic death of her Riverdale co-star Luke Perry who passed away at 52-years-old in March of 2019 of a massive stroke.
-She often shares heartwarming memories she has of the actor and in February revealed that Perry had visited her in a dream, bringing her comfort.
+As The Inquisitr previously reported, Reinhart is still reeling after the sudden and tragic death of her Riverdale co-star, Luke Perry, who passed away at 52 years old in March, 2019, of a massive stroke.
+She often shares heartwarming memories she has of the actor, and in February, she revealed that Perry had visited her in a dream, bringing her comfort.